Aguiar-Dev/Portfolio/ES6_Overview/README.md

 For testing purposes I have included a *[features.js](./features.js)* file in which all example code is compiled and implemented in a self-executing function.
 If interested in testing and toying around with the features covered in this overview follow these steps:

-1. First make sure to clone the original repository for the overview by running `git clone TBD` on your terminal.
+1. First make sure to clone the original repository for the overview by running `git clone https://github.com/FernandoAguiarGuevarez/ES6_Overview.git` on your terminal.

 2. Once the repository has been cloned add a new file to the project root folder.
 It can be called whaterver you would like to call it, but make sure it is an HTML file.
 (Ex. `blank.html`)